HIP-infrastructure/HIP-infrastructure.github.io/docs/source/tutorials/TUTORIAL_Epileptogenicity_map_computation_with_brainstorm.rst

    This is the only persistent directory as it is tied to the HIP user's Private Space at application startup.
    **Make sure you are always working within the /home/<HIP_USER>/nextcloud directory**.

-It is mandatory to have the 3D positions of the recording contacts of the SEEG electrodes in order to compute epileptogenicity maps.
+It is mandatory to have the 3D positions of the recording contacts of the SEEG electrodes to compute epileptogenicity maps.
 The contact names and coordinates of the SEEG electrodes are provided in the *elec_pos_patient.txt* implantation file that will be used in this tutorial.
 If you work on your own imaging data and wish to generate a dedicated implantation file, you may want to look at